-Kenton County School District Finance Corporation School Building Revenue Bonds, Series 2021 Dated November 29, 2021
+Kenton County School District Finance Corporation School Building Revenue Bonds, Series 2022 Dated February 2, 2022

-SALE: November 4, 2021 at 11:00 A.M., E.T.
+SALE: January 12, 2022 at 11:30 A.M., E.T.

-As advertised on BiDCOMPTM/PARITYTM, the Secretary of the Kenton County School District Finance Corporation (the "Corporation") will until November 4, 2021, at the hour of 11:00 A.M., E.T., at the office of the Executive Director of the Kentucky School Facilities Construction, 229 West Main St., Suite 102, Frankfort, Kentucky 40601, receive sealed competitive bids for the revenue refunding bonds (the "Bonds") herein described.
+As advertised in conformity with Chapter 424 of the Kentucky Revised Statutes, the Secretary of the Kenton County School District Finance Corporation (the "Corporation") will until January 12, 2022, at the hour of 11:30 A.M., E.T., at the office of the Executive Director of the Kentucky School Facilities Construction, 700 Louisville Road, Frankfort, Kentucky 40601, receive sealed competitive bids for the revenue bonds (the "Bonds") herein described.
 To be considered, Bids must be submitted on an Official Bid Form and must be delivered to the Secretary at the address indicated on the date of sale no later than the hour indicated.
 Bids will be opened by the Secretary and may be accepted without further action by the Corporation's Board of Directors.

-Subject to Permitted Adjustment increasing or decreasing the issue by \$2,980,000.
+\ Subject to Permitted Adjustment increasing the issue by up to \$5,070,000 or decreasing the Bonds in an amount determined to be in the best interest of the Corporation.